Copyright 1994 - 2013 Endtime Prophecy Net

 Isaiah 28:9-10, KJV

-Sadly, if you read the verses which surround those which I have quoted here, you will see that these words were spoken in judgment against the drunk false prophets and wayward priests of Ephraim, or the northern kingdom of Israel, who were not adhering to the precepts of the Lord as they were supposed to do.
+Sadly, if you take the time to read the verses which surround the ones which I have quoted above, you will discover that these words were spoken in harsh judgment against the drunk false prophets and wayward priests of Ephraim -- that is, the northern kingdom of Israel -- who were not adhering to the precepts of the Lord as they were supposed to do.
 Rather than teaching the Israelites sound doctrine, these false shepherds were speaking lies, deceit, and false promises of peace and safety for their own profit.
-They were politically-correct menpleasers who were tickling the ears of the political leadership and the people, because this is precisely what they wanted to hear.
-As I explain in other articles such as in "The Children of God and Politics" and "The Fruits of Disobedience", it was not long afterward, that Ephraim was invaded by the forces of Assyria.
+Much like today in the USA, they were politically-correct menpleasers who were tickling the ears of both the political leadership, as well as the common people, because this is precisely what they wanted to hear.
+As I point out in articles such as "The Children of God and Politics" and "The Fruits of Disobedience", it was not long afterward that the land of Ephraim was in fact invaded by the military forces of Assyria.

 In spite of the Lord's harsh chastisements brought about by the Assyrian invasions, approximately one hundred and fifty years later, we find the Prophet Jeremiah issuing the exact same somber warnings to the backslidden leadership of the southern kingdom of Judah which ruled from Jerusalem.
-After exactly forty years of warning by the Prophet, they too fell under the heavy hand of the Lord's chastisements by way of the Babylonian invasions.
-In the years prior to the final invasion, which resulted in the destruction of Jerusalem and the Temple, Jeremiah proclaimed to them:
+After exactly forty years of warning by the Prophet, they too fell under the heavy hand of the Lord's chastisements by way of the Babylonian invasions under King Nebuchadnezzar.
+In the years prior to the final invasion -- there were a total of three sieges in all -- which resulted in the destruction of Jerusalem and the Temple, Jeremiah proclaimed the following to the hard-hearted inhabitants of Jerusalem who had become deceived by their false prophets:

 "The prophets prophesy falsely, and the priests bear rule by their means; and my people love to have it so: and what will ye do in the end thereof?"